DOSull/Spatial-Analysis-and-Modelling/labs/week-2/making-maps-in-r.md

 attach(auckland@data)
 ```

 Note that we `attach` a variable called `auckland@data` this is because the dataset is an *R* list object with a number of elements, one called `data` where the polygon attributes are stored.
+The `@` marker 'unpacks' named items in the list.

 Inspecting the histogram above, think about how a map might look using different classification schemes.
 Say we used 9 $equal interval$ classes, how many would be in the lowest class?
 How many in the highest?
 Would any class have no members?
 Keep these questions in mind as we assemble the map in the next few steps.